Peltola leads in Alaska's U.S. House race, while U.S. Senate race tightens

 A political action committee linked to Senate Minority Leader Mitch McConnell poured millions of dollars into helping Murkowski win re-election.
 Tshibaka said it showed Murkowski was a tool of the “D.C. establishment.”

-Tshibaka voted in the morning at a South Anchorage school.
+Tshibaka voted Tuesday morning at a South Anchorage school.
 She said she “ranked the red” – except in her own race, because, she said, there’s no other Republican to rank.

 “Lisa Murkowski’s been censured by the Alaska Republican Party and she’s been removed from membership,” Tshibaka said.
 “She’s out there actively campaigning for Nancy Pelosi to keep the leadership in the House.
 So that’s not a red candidate in Alaska.
 That’s a blue candidate.”